Cooperbuilt/blog-with-cms/content/posts/2021-01-10-its-not-greediness-its-leadership.md

 > "Compound interest is the eighth wonder of the world.
 He who understands it, earns it ... he who doesn't ... pays it." - Albert Einstein

 It seems obvious that we should want more money.
 Many of us are content to wait for it though.
-We don't spend enough time wiring our reviews because we are too busy, or life is too stressful.
+We don't spend enough time writing our reviews because we are too busy, or life is too stressful.
 We don't track our achievements throughout the cycle because it's too much of a time investment.
 Next thing you know, because of that lack of effort, you lose an entire cycle.
 That may be 6 months or it may be a year.

 Every dime you miss out on compounds over that time.
 Not literally (unless you invest, in which case nice work!) but figuratively.
 The earlier in your career you can garner wage increases, the more you are worth at each subsequent review interval.
 A 3% raise at the 6 month mark, followed by another 3% raise at the 1.5 year mark is significantly more money than one 3% raise at the year mark.
-On a $100,000 salary, thats the difference of more than 3K.
+On a $50,000 salary, thats the difference of more than 1.5K.

  Fight for your money early and often and Albert Einstein will think you're a total smartypants.

 ## Growth is hard-wired in our DNA